Sneezing in cats

 - Sneezing can be caused by a range of problems ranging from minor to serious.

-- Book an appointment with your vet if your cat has started sneezing and you’re not sure why.
+- Contact your vet if your cat has started sneezing and you’re not sure why.

 Causes of sneezing in cats